-- Platypus is not endangered, however, there are some factors that are causing threat to their survival.
+- Platypus is not endangered, however, some factors are causing a threat to their survival.

-- Heavy predation by predators is one of the major threats to the platypus survival.
+- Heavy predation by predators is one of the major threats to platypus survival.

 - Drought or changing of waterways forces platypus to move on land.
 Traveling on the land makes them extremely vulnerable to predation.

-- Fishing lines, mesh netting, and discarded waste in their habitat is another threat to their survival.
-Platypus are air-breathing creatures and drown quickly if they get entangled in these things.
-Even common things, such as hair ties, plastic rings and rubber bands can be lethal for a swimming platypus if entangled in its neck or legs.
+- Fishing lines, mesh netting, and discarded waste in their habitat are another threat to their survival.
+Platypus is air-breathing creatures and drowns quickly if they get entangled in these things.
+Even common things, such as hair ties, plastic rings, and rubber bands can be lethal for a swimming platypus if entangled in its neck or legs.

-- The conservation status of platypus on the IUCN Red List is Least Concern.
+- The conservation status of platypus on the IUCN Red List as Least Concern.

 Platypus Venom Facts

 - The spurs on the back ankles of the male platypus can deliver venom.

 - The venom is produced by the venom glands located over their thighs and connected through a duct to the spur.